 - Preheat oven to 350F.

-- Heat 1 T vegetable oil over high heat.
+- Heat 1 tablespoon vegetable oil over high heat in a skillet.
 Add mushrooms and cook until all water has been released and evaporated and mushrooms are golden brown.
 Set aside.

 - Cook sausage in a skillet over medium heat until browned and no pink remains.
 Remove with a slotted spoon and set aside.

-- Heat 1 T vegetable oil over medium heat.
-Season potatoes with kosher salt and pepper.
+- Heat 1 tablespoon vegetable oil over medium heat.
+Season hash browns with kosher salt and pepper.
 Add shredded potatoes, spreading to cover bottom of pan.
 Allow to sit, undisturbed, until golden brown on the bottom, then flip and cook the other side until that's also golden brown and crispy.

 - Meanwhile, beat eggs in a large mixing bowl with about 1/4 cup cold water and 1 t kosher salt.
 Add milk and shredded cheese and combine thoroughly.